 A more local destination:

 Amphoe Mueang is a local district in Phuket, perfect for those wanting something a little quieter and unique.
+This is the type of location that you would rent a villa or home in and there are even some great villas for sale in Amphoe Mueang too.
 The area has around 1000 residents and offers a peaceful vibe, rich in Thai culture.

 Things to know before you go to Phuket